SampleEnvironment/SECoP/protocol/issues/078 Interacting Modules - use case power supply.rst

   identifier
 * each of the modules must have a 'quantity' string property describing the physical quantity. example values: 'current', 'voltage', 'power', 'resistance'
-* such modules might have one or more "max_<quantity>" parameters representing a limit, the hardware tries to respect. <quantity> is one of the other quantities the hardware supports, but is distinct from 'quantity' property of the module itself.
+* such modules might have one or more "<quantity>_limit" parameters representing a limit, the hardware tries to respect. <quantity> is one of the other quantities the hardware supports, but is distinct from 'quantity' property of the module itself.